I love to paint and I paint what I love

 Recently completed project

-On-going Ancient Tree project
+On-going Ancient Tree project (Now overtaken by my Japanese project)

 After an impromtu visit to Castle Howard to catch sight of a flock of waxwings I was intriqued by the number of 'ancient trees' with in the grounds.
 After a closer examination I became captivated by the textures, shape, patterns and colours caused by centuries of growth and decline.